 - Add an additional tablespoon of buttermilk to accurately hydrate the dough.
 It will be sticky.

-- Bake for 15 minutes rather than the 12 minutes called for in this recipe.
+- Bake for 15 minutes rather than the 12 minutes called for in the recipe.

 If you don’t have self-rising flour on hand and the idea of running to the store makes you feel like Jack Nicholson in The Shining, you can substitute all-purpose flour.
 All-purpose flour is usually a blend of hard and soft wheat flours.
 It will still yield a decent biscuit, but it will be denser than biscuits made with self-rising flour.